akar247/RecipesDurationAnalysis/README.md

 <p>

-The dataset we used casme from [food.com](https://dsc80.com/project3/recipes-and-ratings/food.com), which offered a vast number of recipes and ratings associated with each recipe based off individual users.
+The dataset we used came from [food.com](https://dsc80.com/project3/recipes-and-ratings/food.com), which offered a vast number of recipes and ratings associated with each recipe based off individual users.
 There were two datasets initially, the raw recipes info stored in <code>RAW_recipes.csv</code> and the reviews / ratings associated with each recipe was stored in <code>RAW_interactions.csv</code>.

 <br>
 <br>